EU steps up preparations for euro clearing in 'no deal' Brexit

 Brussels has said it would only give temporary permission for cross-border clearing to continue in a no deal Brexit.
 EU policymakers and the European Central Bank want to see more euro denominated clearing being located in the euro zone, under the bloc’s direct supervision, once Britain becomes a non-EU state.

-France’s Villeroy said the sector needed more competition and he wanted Paris to position itself as a clearing centre for interest rate derivatives.

-Reporting by Huw Jones and Clara Denina; Additional reporting by Leigh Thomsa in Paris; Editing by Jason Neely and Mark Potter
+Reporting by Huw Jones and Clara Denina; Editing by Jason Neely and Mark Potter